angular/angular/guides/using-component-harnesses.md

 reader may not know what clicking on `.mat-select-trigger` does, but `await select.open()` is self-explanatory.

 The harnesses also make clear which option should be selected.
-Without the harness, you need a comment explaining what `options[1]` means, but with the `MatSelectHarness` you can use the `text` filter rather than the index and the code becomes self-documenting.
+Without the harness, you need a comment that explains what `options[1]` means.
+With `MatSelectHarness`, however, the filter API makes the code self-documenting.

 Finally, the repeated calls to `detectChanges` and `whenStable()` can obfuscate the underlying intent of the test.
 By using the harness APIs, you eliminate these calls, making the test more